 The watch detects, through the movement, when you have reached the end of the street and you make the turn to continue swimming.
 At that moment it will count one turn, and it will have been counting the strokes that you have needed to cover it.
 You know, these measurements depend on the accelerometer, so if in the middle of a turn you stop to scratch because your foot itches, I guarantee that the measurement will not be correct.

-All this will then be synchronized with Movescount, where you will have access to the details of the activity or "Move", as Suunto calls it.
+All of this will then be synchronized with Movescount, where you will have access to the activity details or "Move", as Suunto calls it.

 You will have charts of the activity to check your progress as you go through your training.